Monsanto slashing 2,600 jobs, buying back shares as sales fall

 Despite the bleak results, Grant said the company's fundamentals were strong.

-Monsanto will remain focused on achieving growth targets for its core seeds and traits business and be "disciplined" with its herbicide business, he said.
+Monsanto will remain focussed on achieving growth targets for its core seeds and traits business and be "disciplined" with its herbicide business, he said.

 The company said it would still meet its target of more than doubling fiscal 2014 earnings per share, excluding special items, by 2019.